aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getEncryptDocumentProperties() {#getEncryptDocumentProperties--}

+<b>@deprecated.</b> Please use the 'encryptDocumentProperties' property instead.
 Indicates whether encrypt document properties when saving as .xls file.
 The default value is true.

 ```javascript
 getEncryptDocumentProperties() : boolean;